AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_cases.md

 - Given a parking lot without any position, and a car,
 - When park the car,
 - Then return nothing

+# story 2

+[ ] Case 7
+- Given a parking lot, an unrecognized ticket
+- When fetch the car,
+- Then return an error message Unrecognized parking ticket

+[ ] Case 8
+- Given a parking lot, an used ticket
+- When fetch the car,
+- Then return an error message Unrecognized parking ticket

+[ ] Case 9
+- Given a car, a parking lot without any position
+- When park the car,
+- Then return an error message No available position